samuelruizperez/crepas/README.md

     ```bash
     nextflow run grothlab/glseq \
-      -profile test,YOURPROFILE \
+      -profile test,<your_profile> \
-      --outdir <path-of-output-directory>
+      --outdir <path_to_output_directory>
     ```

     Note that some form of configuration will be needed so that Nextflow knows how to fetch the required software.
-This is usually done in the form of a config profile (`YOURPROFILE` in the example command above).
+This is usually done in the form of a config profile (`<your_profile>` in the example command above).
 You can chain multiple config profiles in a comma-separated string.

     > - The pipeline comes with config profiles called `docker`, `singularity`, `podman`, `shifter`, `charliecloud` and `conda` which instruct the pipeline to use the named tool for software management.
 For example, `-profile test,docker`.
     > - Please check [nf-core/configs](https://github.com/nf-core/configs#documentation) to see if a custom config file to run nf-core pipelines already exists for your Institute.
 If so, you can simply use `-profile <institute>` in your command.
 This will enable either `docker` or `singularity` and set the appropriate execution settings for your local compute environment.